-• Corporate Practices Committee.
+Corporate Practices Committee.
 The Corporate Practices Committee is responsible for preventing or reducing the risk of performing operations that could damage the value of our company or that benefit a particular group of shareholders.
 The committee may call a shareholders' meeting and include matters on the agenda for that meeting that it may deem appropriate, approve policies on the use of our company's assets or related party transactions, approve the compensation of the Chief Executive Officer and relevant officers and support our board of directors in the elaboration of reports on accounting practices.
 Pursuant to the Mexican Securities Law, the chairman of the Corporate Practice Committee is elected by the shareholders at the AGM.
-The Chairman of the Corporate Practices Committee submits a quarterly and an annual report to the board of directors of the Corporate Practices Committee's activities performed during the corresponding fiscal year, and the annual report is submitted at the AGM for approval.
-The members of the Corporate Practices Committee are: Alfredo Livas Cantú (Chairman), Robert E. Denham, Ricardo Saldívar Escajadillo and Moises Naim.
+The Chairman of the Corporate Practices Committee submits a quarterly and an annual report to the board of directors of the Corporate Practices Committee are: Alfredo Livas Cantú (Chairman), Robert E. Denham, Ricardo Saldívar Escajadillo and Moises Naim.
 Each member of the Corporate Practices Committee is an independent director.
 The Secretary of the Corporate Practices Committee is Daniel Alberto Rodríguez Cofré.